 - a.
-Admission Before LPGA Learns of Doping Allegation: Where a Player voluntarily admits the commission of a Doping Offense before having received notice of a doping allegation under Section I-5 of the Protocol and that admission is the only reliable evidence of a Doping Offense at the time of admission, then the length of the suspension period may be appropriately adjusted by the Administrator, dependent on the seriousness of the Doping Offense and the Player's degree of Fault. - b.
-Admission After LPGA Learns of Doping Allegation: Where a Player voluntarily admits the commission of a Doping Offense after having received notice of a doping allegation under Section I-5 but before a doping charge is determined under Section I-8 of this Protocol, then the length of the suspension period may be appropriately adjusted by the Administrator, dependent on the seriousness of the Doping Offense and the Player's degree of Fault. - c.
-Inapplicability: Article K-4-a and K-4-b shall not apply where the Player is eligible to receive a greater penalty reduction under Section K-3 or K-5; provided, that, for avoidance of doubt, a Player may only receive a reduction (if any) under one (1) of Articles K-3, K-4, or K-5, but not a combination thereof (e.g., Player cannot receive a reduction under Article K-4 and also receive a further reduction for Substantial Assistance under K-5). - 5.
-Analysis of Suspension Period Substantial Assistance: The Administrator may defer a part of the period of suspension imposed in an individual case where the Player has provided Substantial Assistance to the LPGA or a criminal authority which results in the LPGA discovering or bringing forward a Doping Offense committed by another Player or which results in a criminal authority discovering or bringing forward a criminal offense against another Player.
-The extent to which the otherwise applicable suspension period may be deferred shall be based on the seriousness of the Doping Offense committed by the other Player and the significance of the Substantial Assistance provided by the Player in an effort to eliminate doping in golf.
-No more than three-quarters of the otherwise applicable period of suspension may be deferred.
-If the otherwise applicable period of suspension is a lifetime suspension, the nondeferred period under this section must be no less than eight (8) years.
+Admission Before LPGA Learns of Doping Allegation: Where a Player voluntarily admits the commission of a Doping Offense before having received notice of a doping allegation under Section I-6 of the Protocol and that admission is the only reliable evidence of a Doping Offense at the time of admission, then the length of the suspension period may be appropriately adjusted by the Administrator, dependent on the seriousness of the Doping Offense and the Player's degree of Fault. - b.
+Admission After LPGA Learns of Doping Allegation: Where a Player voluntarily admits the commission of a Doping Offense after having received notice of a doping allegation under Section I-6 but before a doping charge is determined under Section I-9 of this Protocol, then the length of the suspension period may be appropriately adjusted by the Administrator, dependent on the seriousness of the Doping Offense and the Player's degree of Fault. - c.
+Inapplicability: Article K-4-a and K-4-b shall not apply where the Player is eligible to receive a greater penalty reduction under Section K-3 or K-5; provided, that, for avoidance of doubt, a Player may only receive a reduction (if any) under one (1) of Articles K-3, K-4, or K-5, but not a combination thereof (e.g., Player cannot receive a reduction under Article K-4 and also receive a further reduction for Substantial Assistance under K-5).

+5. Analysis of Suspension Period - Substantial Assistance: The Administrator may suspend a part of the period of suspension imposed in an individual case where the Player has provided Substantial Assistance to the LPGA or a criminal authority which results in the LPGA discovering or bringing forward a Doping Offense or other violation(s) of the Regulations committed by another Player or which results in a criminal authority discovering or bringing forward a criminal offense against another Player, member of a Player's entourage, Player representative(s) or others associated with a Player (e.g. doctors, therapists, support personnel, etc.).
+The extent to which the otherwise applicable suspension period may be deferred shall be based on the seriousness of the Doping Offense committed by the other Player and/or the significance of the Substantial Assistance provided by the Player in an effort to eliminate doping in golf.
+No more than three-quarters of the otherwise applicable period of suspension may be suspended.
+If the otherwise applicable period of suspension is a lifetime suspension, the non-suspended period under this section must be no less than eight (8) years.
 Article K-5 shall not apply where the Player is eligible to receive a greater penalty reduction under Section K-3 or K-4; provided, that, for avoidance of doubt, a Player may only receive a reduction (if any) under one (1) of Articles K-3, K-4, or K-5, but not a combination thereof (e.g., Player cannot receive a Fifty (50%) reduction under Article K-4-a and also receive a further reduction for Substantial Assistance under K-5).